-Joe Righello Division Administrator Environmental and Health Protection Division Panhandle Health District 8500 N. Atlas Road Hayden, Idaho 83835 Phone: (208) 415-5200 Fax: (208) 415-5201
+Joe Righello Division Administrator Environmental and Health Protection Division Panhandle Health District 8500 N. Atlas Road Hayden, Idaho 83835 Phone: (208) 415-5200

-IDAPA 41 TITLE 01 CHAPTER 01
+Phone: (208) 415-5200 Fax: (208) 415-5201

-IDAPA 41 - PUBLIC HEALTH DISTRICTS
+IDAPA 41 - IDAHO PUBLIC HEALTH DISTRICTS (PANHANDLE HEALTH DISTRICT #1)

 41.01.01 - RULES OF IDAHO PUBLIC HEALTH DISTRICT #1

 000. LEGAL AUTHORITY.

-The rules and standards set forth hereinafter shall be known as the Environmental Code of Panhandle Health District 1.
-This Code shall supersede and replace any county sanitary codes in existence prior to July 1, 1971.
-This Code is adopted pursuant to the authority granted to the District Board of Health under Chapter 4, Title 39, Idaho Code, and in the manner required in Chapter 52, Title 67, Idaho Code.
+The rules and standards set forth hereinafter are known as the Environmental Code of Panhandle Health District 1.
+This Code is adopted pursuant to the authority granted to the District Board of Health under Chapter 4, Title 39, Idaho Code.
 The provisions of the Code are supplementary, and should be interpreted in a manner consistent with Chapter 1, Title 39, Idaho Code and any state or federal laws which establish exclusivity or primacy in a field of rule for another public entity as a matter of law.

-(7-1-93) 01.
-Conflict.
-In the event of any conflict between city or county ordinances or heretofore existing rules of county health boards and departments and this Code, the respective provision which more completely protects public health or the environment, shall prevail.
-Nothing in this Code shall be deemed to prevent the enforcement of any standard, or rule relating to air, water, or health quality now existing or hereinafter adopted by the State Board of Health and Welfare or any interested agency of the federal government.
-Nothing in this Code shall be deemed to conflict with the enactment by any city or county in the District of any ordinance or rule placing additional restrictions or limitations which contribute to enhancement of water, air, land, or health quality.
-Where the provisions of this Code conflict with state or federal statues or rules which preempt regulation of a particular subject or application of this Code in a particular manner, the preemptive state rule or federal regulation shall prevail to the extent that application of the conflicting rules cannot be accommodated.
-(7-1-93) 02.
-Policy.
-This Environmental Health Code is based on the recognition that pollution of the air, land, and waters of this district constitutes a menace to public health and welfare, creates public nuisances, is harmful to wildlife, fish, and other aquatic life, and impairs domestic, agricultural, industrial, recreational, and other beneficial uses of air, land, and water.
-It is the duty of the Board to establish the quality standards of the environment in the interest of health, individual and community alike, and to prevent the outbreak and spread of dangerous and infectious disease.
-(7-1-93) 001.
-TITLE AND SCOPE.
+Onflict.
+In the event of any conflict between city or county ordinances or heretofore existing rules of county health boards and departments and this Code, the respective provision which more completely protects public health or the environment, prevails.
+Nothing in this Code is deemed to prevent the enforcement of any standard, or rule relating to air, water, or health quality now existing or hereinafter adopted by the State Board of Health and Welfare or any interested agency of the federal government.
+Nothing in this Code is deemed to conflict with the enactment by any city or county in the District of any ordinance or rule placing additional restrictions or limitations which contribute to enhancement of water, air, land, or health quality.
+Where the provisions of this Code conflict with state or federal statues or rules which preempt regulation of a particular subject or application of the Code in a particular manner, the preemptive state rule or federal regulation prevails to the extent that application of the conflicting rules cannot be accommodated.

+001. SCOPE.

-01. Title.
-This chapter is titled IDAPA 41.01.01, "Rules of Idaho Public Health District #1."
-(3-27-07) 02.
-Scope.
-These rules shall govern issues concerning the mission of Idaho Public Health District #1 as established by the Idaho Legislature, in particular addressing matters of local concern in order to protect public health and the environment in the counties that comprise the District.
-(3-27-07) 002.
-WRITTEN INTERPRETATIONS.
+These rules govern issues concerning the mission of Idaho Public Health District #1 as established by the Idaho Legislature, in particular addressing matters of local concern in order to protect public health and the environment in the counties that comprise the District.
+(7-1-21)T

+010. DEFINITIONS.